 Ticks are parasitic arachnids found in every continent.
 Just like us, they enjoy areas with dense vegetation, such as woodland and grasslands.
 They can’t fly, so to travel they latch on to their host as it brushes by and then stay there for hours or days having a feast.
 Usually, the unlucky host will be a deer or a rabbit, but sometimes it’s the succulent-looking leg of an unsuspecting hiker.
 The vast majority of tick bites are nothing to worry about, but it’s important to know that some ticks do carry and transmit illnesses that pose a potential health risk to humans, such as Lyme disease and Rocky Mountain Spotted Fever.

-If you are venturing into tick terrain, you’ll want to read our detailed article on how to avoid ticks and take preventative measures such as wearing long-sleeved base layers and investing in a good insect repellent.
+If you're venturing into tick terrain, you’ll want to read our detailed article on how to avoid ticks and take preventative measures such as wearing one of the best base layers with long sleeves, and investing in one of the best insect repellents.
 For this piece, we are focusing on how to remove a tick if you get bitten by one.

 How to remove a tick